NERC-CEH/fdri_words/workflows/README.md

 6. **GH_tokens.md**: Explains how to create and add a GitHub token to your development environment.
 Especially useful when working with Dockerfiles that need to clone private repositories during builds.

+7. **linux-laptop.md**: Some guides on working on a linux laptop directly instead of through a VM